Jazeek

-Jazeek Obren Savic (born 28 January 1999), known professionally as Jazeek, is a German rapper and songwriter.
+Jazeek Obren Savic (born 17 September 2002), known professionally as Jazeek, is a German rapper and songwriter.

 Early life

 Jazeek was born in Aachen with American roots.

 Musical career

 In 2021, Jazeek released a song on TikTok called "Blunt für dich," which samples "Stadt" by Cassandra Steen and Adel Tawil in the chorus.
 The track made him famous and reached 2.6 million views and 350,000 likes shortly after its release.
 He was signed to Universal Music.
 The song subsequently reached number 45 in the German charts.
 In 2022, he released the mixtape "1709," which contained a mix of R&B, rap, pop, dancehall, and Afrobeat.
 The mixtape reached number 95 in the German album charts.
 In 2023, his debut album, "One Hit Wonder," followed, which also reached the German charts and received a nomination for Best National Album at the Hiphop.de Awards 2023.
 Further singles were released in the same year.
 He achieved his highest ranking with "Bend Over," a remix of his first mixtape with rapper Reezy.
 In the same year, he performed at the Heroes Festival in Freiburg.

+On January 16 2026, He released song Miami with reezy.